octachrome/innodb-locks/innodb-locks.md

   (I now know that the insert intention lock is not released, rather it does not block a regular gap lock)

+  However, I cannot engineer a situation where an intention lock is acquired on a gap, and then a gap lock is acquired on the same gap without blocking.
+If you do an insert followed by a delete, the delete locks the newly inserted primary key record.
+Vice versa, the insert blocks on the gap lock.
+There is symmetry in the results though not in the means.

 A   insert into test values(5,5);
 B   insert into test values(5,5);

 //  hopefully, B now holds an intention lock on the gap below 7
 //  nope, B immediately fails with a duplicate key error
+//  (cannot reproduce this with 5.5, unless A commits while B is blocked)

 A   delete from test where i = 6;